Perspective | The Olympics in North Dakota, the Boston Marathon at your gym and more on how sports will return

 NBA and NHL: In a groundbreaking compact, the two leagues will converge, with all 61 teams occupying Biosphere 2 in Oracle, Ariz.
 Originally intended to study the use of closed biospheres in space colonization, Biosphere 2 will be reconfigured to resemble Madison Square Garden and Xcel Energy Center, allowing the leagues to complete their 2019-20 seasons.
 Unlimited seating is available through Ticketmaster and StubHub.

-NCAA: Everything in Division I sports is on hold, forcing overcrowding in our institutions of higher learning’s virtual online classrooms, as many student-athletes attend courses and seminars for the first time.
+NCAA: Everything in Division I sports is on hold, forcing overcrowding in our institutions of higher learning’s virtual online classrooms as many student-athletes attend courses and seminars for the first time.
 Note: Even if college football season is canceled, all bowl games will be played as scheduled, with Alabama meeting Clemson for the national championship.

 Horse racing: Taking advantage of the postponement of the Kentucky Derby and the indefinite closure of most racetracks, the nation’s thoroughbreds voted, 198,269-3, to never race again.
 “We’re done,” 2015 Triple Crown winner American Pharoah said from his stud farm in Versailles, Ky.
 “If anyone had ever bothered to ask, we would’ve told them that we hate to race.”

-UFC: Due to brush back from various localities and ESPN in regard to the wisdom of mixed martial arts bouts returning mid-pandemic — and in case the three cards planned for Jacksonville, Fla., next month are scratched — Dana White plans to pivot to cockfighting and dogfighting pay-per-view events.
+UFC: Because of brushback from various localities and ESPN in regard to the wisdom of mixed martial arts bouts returning mid-pandemic — and in case the three cards planned for Jacksonville, Fla., next month are scratched — Dana White plans to pivot to cockfighting and dogfighting pay-per-view events.
 Jim Gray has been hired as the sideline reporter.

 Boston Marathon: Postponed until Sept.
 14, America’s premier long-distance foot race will shift the competition to NordicTrack Commercial X32i treadmills at 1,400 Planet Fitness locations nationwide, via Zoom.